Evolve Cost-aware Acquisition Functions Using Large Language Models: Experimental Studies

 where $\mathbf{z}=\frac{\mu(\mathbf{x})-y^{*}}{\sqrt{\sigma^2(\mathbf{x})+\sigma^2(\mathbf{y})}}$, $\phi$ and $\Phi$ are the standard normal density and distribution functions, respectively, $\sigma^2(\mathbf{y})$ represents the variance of the current historical observations.

 Similar to EI, $\alpha_1(\mathbf{x})$ encourages searching regions close to the current best observation with uncertainties.
-However, an improvement is that $\alpha_1(\mathbf{x})$ incorporates the information of all historical observations rather than solely focusing on the current best one.
+However, an improvement is that $\alpha_1(\mathbf{x})$ also incorporates the uncertainty of all historical observations rather than solely focusing on the current best observation value and the uncertainty of the unknown point $\mathbf{x}$.

 $\alpha_2(\mathbf{x})$ mainly focuses on the current remaining budget and the cost of evaluating the unknown point $\mathbf{x}$: